ag48665/Incident-Response-Lab/README.md

 * Validate whether PowerShell activity was expected or authorized.
 * Review the user account associated with the activity.
-* Check parent process and command-line details.
+* Examine parent process and command-line arguments.
-* Review related network connections.
+* Review related network communications.
-* Review file creation events around the same time.
+* Investigate file creation events around the same timeframe.
-* If suspicious activity is confirmed:
+* If malicious activity is confirmed:

   * Isolate the endpoint
-  * Disable or reset the affected user account
+  * Disable or reset the affected account
   * Collect forensic evidence
-  * Escalate to incident response
+  * Escalate to the Incident Response team
-  * Create or tune detections to improve coverage
+  * Create or tune detections to improve visibility

 ---

 ## Lessons Learned

-* Sysmon provides valuable endpoint telemetry for incident response.
+* Sysmon provides valuable endpoint telemetry for incident investigations.
-* Splunk enables fast investigation across process, network, and file events.
+* Splunk enables efficient analysis of process, network, and file events.
-* PowerShell activity should be reviewed in context with parent process, user account, command line, network, and file activity.
+* PowerShell activity should always be reviewed in context with parent processes, user accounts, command-line arguments, network activity, and file operations.
-* A structured investigation workflow helps SOC analysts triage alerts consistently.
+* A structured investigation workflow improves consistency and response quality.

 ---